Chapter 1 Books, 19 Lever Street, Manchester, M1 1BY – Visit Now

 The winged armchairs and squishy chesterfield sofas, with little tables alongside, are perfect for browsing while enjoying a cuppa and a slice of cake; the café’s baked offerings include an irresistibly moist chocolate orange Jaffa gateau and a rainbow sponge.
 A tiny carved wood upper gallery has more seating to hang out on and the vintage typewriters at the back encourage you to write words and leave them to be displayed later.
 We were charmed by the gorgeous stationery on sale too, including cards, pretty notebooks and memo pads.

-More books, an expanded menu (which is in the pipeline) and regular events will turn Chapter 1 into the finished article – a must-do stop-off for when your reading stack, and your rumbling tummy, need replenishing.
+A must-do stop-off for when your reading stack, and your rumbling tummy, need replenishing.